top of page

 • For separators, use three asterisks spaced and centered * * * with a blank line above and below.

-5. Include a subtitle.
-Don’t waste your subtitle on something like, “A 1,000-word flash fiction story.”
+5. Include a meaningful subtitle.
+Don’t waste your chance with something like, “A 1,000-word flash fiction story.”
 Make it good.
 The best subtitles speak to the theme of the story.
-In case you haven’t picked up on it, consistency, themes and styles are important to us.
-If you don’t know your theme, your story probably isn’t ready to be published here.
 If it fits, it’s always great to use a line from your story as the subtitle.

 8. You will not be able to make changes to your story once it has been submitted.
 Before you submit, please run your story through a free editor like Hemingway.
 If you are serious about writing, we recommend robust self-editing tools like Grammarly, or ProWritingAid.
 Once you've edited your piece as best you can, it's always a good idea to run your story by some other writers and editors on the official Sci-Fi Shorts Discord channel.

 9. Sci-Fi Shorts provides all artwork for stories.
-But, if you have an idea for an image you think conveys the heart of your story, let us know in the notes to editor when you submit.
+If you have an idea for an image you think conveys the heart of your story, let us know in the Notes To Editor when you submit.

-10. We pay writers every month by splitting a distribution pool among all the writers published that month.
+10. We pay writers every quarter by splitting the subscription pool among all the writers we publish, calculated by month.
 If you are curious about how we pay, please be sure to review the details on the get paid to write page.

 11. By submitting, you are agreeing to the author rights and publishing agreement.

 12. No multiple submissions (several stories at once) and no simultaneous submissions (also submitted to other publications).
-Once your story has a status, you may submit another.
+Once your story has a status (other than 'In Review'), you may submit another.
 We will NOT notify you regarding your submission.
 However, you may check the status page for real-time updates regarding your submission.
 Do not spam us with submissions or we will reject them en masse.

 All good?
 If so, submit your story here.